-- A survivor may make a confidential report to the Associate Director, People and Culture (or designate) if the respondent is a member of the university community.
+- A student may make a confidential report to the Associate Director, Student Engagement (or designate) if the respondent is a member of the university community.
 The university will respond to reports made at any time, even after the survivor is no longer an active member of the university community. - 2.
-The Associate Director, People and Culture will help the survivor with the reporting process in these ways: - a) Telling the survivor that the report is made to the university so that the university can act on the information provided. - b) Giving the survivor the option of making the report by completing the online Sexual Violence and Misconduct Incident Report or by submitting a written statement. - c) Asking the survivor for more information if, in their judgment, such information is important to the university's response. - d) Informing the survivor that they may also choose to make a report to the police or a third-party report to a community-based victim services program. - 3.
-Once a report is filed with the Associate Director, People and Culture, it will be stored securely in a protected location (whether digital or print). - 4.
-Once a formal report has been made, if the university has reason to believe that the safety of any university community member may be at risk, the university may proceed to make such inquiries as are necessary to determine whether further actions should be taken.
+The Associate Director, Student Engagement will help the survivor with the reporting process in these ways: - a) Telling the survivor that the report is made to the university so that the university can act on the information provided. - b) Giving the survivor the option of making the report by completing the online Sexual Violence and Misconduct Incident Report or by submitting a written statement. - c) Asking the survivor for more information if, in their judgment, such information is important to the university's response. - d) Informing the survivor that they may also choose to make a report to the police or a third-party report to a community-based victim services program. - 3.
+Once a report is filed with the Associate Director, Student Engagement, it will be: - a) Stored securely in a protected location (whether digital or print). - b) Delivered in confidence to the Director, Student Services.

-5. If the university is aware that a report has been made to police, or to a third-party agency acting on behalf of the survivor with the police, the university will not take any action until the police or criminal justice system has completed any activity related to the report.
+- 4. Once a formal report has been made, if the university has reason to believe that the safety of any university community member may be at risk, the university may proceed to make such inquiries as are necessary to determine whether further actions should be taken. - 5.
+If the university is aware that a report has been made to police, or to a third-party agency acting on behalf of the survivor with the police, the university will not take action until the police or criminal justice system has completed any activity related to the report.
 While such activity is underway the university may impose conditions on the parties involved.